bensheldon/good_job/README.md

     # A unique key to be globally locked against.
     # Can be String or Lambda/Proc that is invoked in the context of the job.
-    # Note: Arguments passed to #perform_later can be accessed through ActiveJob's `arguments` method
+    # Note: Arguments passed to #perform_later can be accessed through Active Job's `arguments` method
     # which is an array containing positional arguments and, optionally, a kwarg hash.
     key: -> { "MyJob-#{arguments.first}-#{arguments.last[:version]}" } #  MyJob.perform_later("Alice", version: 'v2') => "MyJob-Alice-v2"
   )